Key Quote

 THE BLACK COUNTRY & DIALECT SUPPRESSION

 Liz Berry is from the Black Country — the industrial region of the West Midlands.
 The area has a distinctive dialect with roots in Anglo-Saxon English.
-Throughout the 20th century, regional accents were stigmatised as markers of low social class, and children were subjected to elocution lessons (speech training) to 'correct' their pronunciation.
+Throughout the 20th century, regional accents were stigmatised as markers of low social class, and children were subjected to elocution lessonselocution lessons — speech training to 'correct' their pronunciation.
 Berry's mother experienced this suppression firsthand, losing her natural voice to conform to middle-class expectations.

 LINGUISTIC IDENTITY & CLASS

 In Britain, accent has historically been a marker of social class.
 'Received Pronunciation' (RP) — the accent of the upper-middle classes — was promoted as the 'correct' way to speak English, while regional dialects were dismissed as uneducated.
-Berry's poem challenges this linguistic prejudice by presenting the Black Country dialect as a source of beauty, identity, and belonging that RP can never provide.
+Berry's poem challenges this linguistic prejudicelinguistic prejudice — Discrimination based on the way a person speaks by presenting the Black Country dialect as a source of beauty, identity, and belonging that RP can never provide.

 Key Words

-WOW — BAKHTIN'S HETEROGLOSSIA — THE POLITICS OF VOICE
+WOW — THE POLITICS OF VOICE — COMPETING LANGUAGES

-Berry's poem enacts what Mikhail Bakhtin called heteroglossia — the coexistence of multiple linguistic registers within a single text.
-Bakhtin argued that all language is inherently dialogic (containing multiple competing voices), and that the dominance of any single register (such as Standard English) is an act of political suppression.
-By embedding Black Country dialect within a published poem, Berry performs a radical act of linguistic democratisation: she insists that the dialect is not a deviation from 'real' English but one of many equally valid Englishes.
+Berry's poem is built on the coexistence of multiple voices and registers within a single text.
+By embedding Black Country dialect within a published poem, Berry performs a radical act of linguistic democratisationdemocratisation — The process of making something accessible to all, breaking down hierarchies: she insists that the dialect is not a deviation from 'real' English but one of many equally valid Englishes.
 The poem becomes a site of contest between two linguistic systems — one associated with power, education, and social mobility, the other with home, family, and emotional truth.
 Berry's refusal to translate the dialect forces readers to confront their own linguistic prejudices and to recognise that 'standard' English is itself a dialect — simply one that won the political battle for dominance.

 Key Words